 What are Progressive Lenses?

-Progressive lenses are a type of lens that provide multiple focal points for clear vision at different distances.
+If you’re wondering about the progressive lenses meaning, they are specialized lenses that combine multiple focal points in a single pair, giving you clear vision at all distances.
 Unlike traditional bifocal lenses, which have a visible line separating distance and reading correction, progressive lenses have a gradual change in lens power from the top of the lens for distance vision, to the centre for intermediate vision, and finally to the bottom for reading vision.

 These lenses are designed to correct presbyopia, a common age-related condition that makes it hard to focus on close-up objects.
 They are often considered the most natural-looking and versatile option for correcting presbyopia as they give a seamless and continuous field of vision.
-However, it may take some time to get used to them, especially for people new to multifocal lenses.
+However, they may require a short adjustment period, especially for first-time users of multifocal lenses, whether they currently rely on eyeglasses or contact lenses.

 How Do Progressive Lenses Work?